Inflation and Your Money: How 3% Compounds Over Time

 Practical inflation protection for FIRE investors

-During accumulation (working years): - Invest primarily in equities (80-100% stocks if timeline is 10+ years) - Minimize cash beyond emergency fund - Annual income increases should exceed inflation — negotiate raises, develop higher-value skills - If you hold bonds, consider TIPS for inflation-adjusted returns
+During accumulation (working years): - Choose an allocation based on time horizon, risk capacity, diversification, and the consequences of loss - Minimize cash beyond emergency fund - Annual income increases should exceed inflation — negotiate raises, develop higher-value skills - If you hold bonds, consider TIPS for inflation-adjusted returns

-During retirement: - Maintain inflation-adjusted withdrawals (don't let spending stay flat nominally) - Keep 1-2 years of expenses in cash/short-term bonds to avoid selling stocks during downturns - Consider maintaining some equity exposure even in retirement (stocks are the best long-term inflation hedge) - Review withdrawal amount annually and adjust for CPI
+During retirement: - Maintain inflation-adjusted withdrawals (don't let spending stay flat nominally) - Keep 1-2 years of expenses in cash/short-term bonds to avoid selling stocks during downturns - Consider whether some diversified equity exposure fits the retirement horizon and risk budget - Review withdrawal amount annually and adjust for CPI

 Frequently asked questions